 Bundle Your Policies

-Insure your Kia alongside your home or contents insurance with the same provider.
-Multi-policy discounts of 5-15% are common in Australia.
+Insure your Kia alongside your home or contents with the same provider.
+Multi-policy discounts of 5-15% are common across AAMI, Suncorp, and others.

 5